 - 1. The extent to which loans can be given to schools depends upon the aggregate level of schools' balances at the end of the previous financial year.
 The total amount available for loan shall not exceed 50% of the aggregate level of schools' balances held by the Authority or £400,000, whichever is the lesser. - 2.
 Loans will be available for expenditure which is to be of benefit to schools over a period greater than one financial year.
 Examples of the kinds of project for which borrowing would normally be considered include: - improvements or major repairs to school properties; - "spend to save" projects, e.g. to improve energy efficiency; - projects to improve security in schools, or to meet health and safety requirements; - purchases of educational equipment. - 3.
-Loans will not be available to support day to day expenditure within the school's revenue budget nor for licensing a deficit.
-A loan can only be used for the purpose for which it was granted. - 4.
-A school may apply to the Director of Child and Adult Services for a loan at any time during the year, though approvals will be given each term.
+Loans must only be used to assist schools in spreading the cost over more than one year of large one-off individual items of a capital nature that have a benefit to the school lasting more than one financial or academic year.
+Loans must not be used as a means of funding a deficit that has arisen because a school's recurrent costs exceed its current income.
+If loans are made to fund a deficit, the Secretary of State will consider using the power under paragraph 13(4)(d) of Schedule 1 to the Academies Act 2010 to make a direction to the effect that such a loan does not transfer, either in full or part, to the new Academy school in individual cases. - 4.
+A loan can only be used for the purpose for which it was granted, subject to paragraph 3. - 5.
+A school may apply to the Director of Children's and Joint Commissioning for a loan at any time during the year, though approvals will be given each term.
 The application should be signed by the headteacher and chair of governors.
 Before the loan is actually made, it must also be approved by the governing body or a committee with appropriate delegated powers.
-This does not preclude an application being submitted ahead of that formal approval being obtained. - 5.
+This does not preclude an application being submitted ahead of that formal approval being obtained. - 6.
 The minimum loan will be £1,000.
-The maximum loan will normally be £25,000 and will be agreed by the Director of Child and Adult Services and the Chief Finance Officer under delegated powers.
-Loans for more than £25,000 are likely to be approved only in exceptional circumstances and will need further approval from the Portfolio Holder. - 6.
+The maximum loan will normally be £25,000 and will be agreed by the Director of Children's and Joint Commissioning and the Director of Finance and Policy under delegated powers.
+Loans for more than £25,000 are likely to be approved only in exceptional circumstances and will need further approval from the Portfolio Holder. - 7.
 No school has a right to receive a loan but all schools with delegated budgets are eligible to receive consideration.
-A request will be judged against the following criteria: - whether the loan is for eligible expenditure (see paragraph 2 above); - whether the school is able to meet the annual repayments: this will involve an assessment of the school's past, present and projected future budget position; - priority will be given to those projects which contribute most to raising educational standards. - 7.
-A school may have more than one loan but the Authority must be satisfied that the school is able to meet the total repayments. - 8.
-The normal repayment period for a loan will be three years but may be up to a maximum of five.
+A request will be judged against the following criteria: - whether the loan is for eligible expenditure (see paragraph 2 above); - whether the school is able to meet the annual repayments: this will involve an assessment of the school's past, present and projected future budget position;